How to Increase Shopify Sales With a Mobile App

 Nearly 50% of people said that they participate because the program is accessible through a mobile app.

 If you look at all of the top mobile commerce apps on the market today, they all have customer loyalty programs.
+A simple mobile app builder, like BuildFire, has plugins that provide customer loyalty functionality for native mobile apps.
+This will be an easy way for you to drive customer engagement.

 I recently wrote an article about Sephora’s app and customer loyalty program.
 They took an old loyalty program and revamped it to drive sales and conversions on their app.
 You can follow their lead and take the same approach for your eCommerce app.
+Alternatively, you can create a loyalty program with full customization.

 Flexible Payment Options